 - “INTRO TO THE ICoN” — Vol. 0 (Provides introduction to the newsletter and to the services I offer to incarcerated persons)

 (Latest Update, 3/7/21) — CLICK HERE

 - NEW!
-WISCONSIN INFORMATIONAL PACKET: Created December 2021, this 20-page packet contains most frequently requested information by WI prisoners, including housing leads, a summary of the state law, rules for supervision, lifetime GPS, polygraphs, and info on civil commitment.
+WISCONSIN SUPPLEMENTAL INFORMATIONAL PACKET: (Dec.
+2021) This 20-page packet contains most frequently requested information by WI prisoners, including housing leads, a summary of the state law, rules for supervision, lifetime GPS, polygraphs, and info on civil commitment.
 CLICK HERE FOR THE WI PACKET